whatsapp icon

 4. Acharya Chandanaji, community leader

 Acharya Chandanaji has spent decades in social work and community service, particularly in the areas of healthcare, education, and poverty alleviation.
 She began her work in Bihar, organising free eye camps for those with cataract-related ailments.
 Over the years, her contributions have expanded to gender equality and environmental conservation.
-As the leader of Veerayatan, a spiritual and humanitarian organization, she has guided various initiatives that serve underprivileged communities.
+As the leader of Veerayatan, a spiritual and humanitarian organization, she has guided various initiatives that serve underserved communities.

 5. Om Prakash ‘Gandhi’, crusader for girls’ education